 \pagenumbering{arabic}

 \titlerunning{Probing millisecond magnetar formation in BNS merger through X-ray follow-up of GW alerts}

 \abstract {The nature of the remnant of a binary neutron star (BNS) merger is uncertain.
-Though certainly a black hole (BH) in the cases of the most massive BNSs, X-ray lightcurves from gamma-ray burst (GRB) afterglows suggest a neutron star (NS) as a viable candidate for both the merger remnant as well as the central engine of these transients.
-When jointly observed with gravitational waves (GWs), X-ray lightcurves from BNS merger events could provide critical constraints on the remnant’s nature. } {We aim to assess the current and future capabilities to detect a NS remnant through X-ray observations following GW detections. } {To this end, we simulate GW signals from BNS mergers and the subsequent X-ray emission from newborn millisecond magnetars.
-The GW detectability is modeled for both current and next-generation interferometers, while the X-ray emission is reproduced using a dedicated numerical code that models magnetar spin-down and ejecta dynamics informed by numerical-relativity simulations. } {In our simulations, 2\% $-$ 16\% of BNS mergers may form millisecond magnetars.
-Among these, up to $>$ 70\% could be detectable, amounting to up to 0.99$^{+0.31}_{-0.30}$ millisecond magnetar detection per year with SVOM/MXT-like instruments during the LIGO Virgo KAGRA LIGO India (LVKI) O5 run, with optimal detectability occurring about two hours post-merger.
-For next-generation GW interferometers, this rate could increase by up to three orders of magnitude, with peak detectability three to four hours after the merger.
-We also explore how the magnetar’s magnetic field strength and observer viewing angle affect detectability and discuss optimized observational strategies. } {Although more likely with upcoming GW interferometers, detecting the spin-down emission of a millisecond magnetar may already be within reach, warranting sustained theoretical and observational efforts given the profound implications for mergers, GRBs, and NS physics of a single detection. }
+Although it certainly is a black hole in the cases of the most massive BNSs, X-ray light-curves from short gamma-ray burst afterglows suggest a neutron star (NS) as a viable candidate for the merger remnant and central engine of these transients.
+When jointly observed with gravitational waves (GWs), X-ray light-curves from BNS merger events could provide critical constraints on the remnant nature. } {We assess the current and future capabilities for detecting an NS remnant through X-ray observations following GW detections. } {To this end, we simulated GW signals from BNS mergers and the subsequent X-ray emission from newborn millisecond magnetars.
+We modeled the GW detectability for the current and next-generation GW interferometers, and we reproduced the X-ray emission using a dedicated numerical code that models magnetar spin-down and ejecta dynamics informed by numerical relativity simulations. } {In our simulations, 2\% $-$ 16\% of the BNS mergers form millisecond magnetars.
+Up to $\sim$ 70\% of these might be detectable, which means up to 1.0$^{+0.3}_{-0.3}$ millisecond magnetar detections per year with instruments such as SVOM/MXT during the LIGO Virgo KAGRA LIGO India (LVKI) O5 run.
+The best detectability occurs about two hours post merger.
+For next-generation GW interferometers, this rate might increase by up to three orders of magnitude, with the peak detectability three to four hours post merger.
+We also explored how the magnetar magnetic field strength and observer viewing angle affect detectability, and we discuss optimized observational strategies. } {Although more likely with upcoming GW interferometers, the detection of the spin-down emission of a millisecond magnetar may already be within reach.
+This warrants sustained theoretical and observational efforts given the profound implications for mergers, gamma-ray bursts, and NS physics of a single detection. }

 \keywords{Magnetars, X-rays, Gravitational waves, Simulations, Gamma-ray bursts}